Political Cleavages and Social Inequalities. A Study of Fifty Democracies, 1948–2020

 Google: Espace Politique, Espace de Préoccupations

-Yann Algan, Elizabeth Beasley, Amory Gethin, Thanasak Jenmana, Claudia Senik
+with Yann Algan, Elizabeth Beasley, Thanasak Jenmana, and Claudia Senik

 Observatoire du Bien-Être, CEPREMAP, 2017.